-Placement Test Acceptance into the freshman class is based upon the prospective student's satisfactory score on the placement exam, his grade school records, and recommendations of the grade school principal and School Visits teachers.
+1 1411110010110 Placement Test School Visits Acceptance into the freshman class is based upon the prospective student's satisfactory score on the placement exam, his grade school records, and recommendations of the grade school principal and teachers.
 A student applying for the tenth or eleventh grade is evaluated by his report card, standardized testing results, and recommendations from his present principal.
 An interview is also required.
 Senior transfer students are not accepted.
 Placement Test The placement test for incoming freshmen is administered on the second Saturday in December.
 Registration for the test is required.
 School Visits Open House for sixth, seventh, and eighth grade students and their parents is held each Fall.
 Tours of the campus will be available and prior registration is not necessary.
 Prospective students may also spend the day with a current student.
 For more information, please visit www.centralcatholichs.com/Admissions.
-Spiritual Life School Liturgies The Catholic Church affirms that a Catholic school is to teach the message of Jesus Christ, provide a model of Christian community, and prepare and encourage students to be of service to the Church and to the community at large.
-We remind ourselves of these commitments through: Chapel Daily Prayer School Liturgies The Central Catholic community periodically gathers for Mass and other forms of prayer.
-Students are required to attend these religious services and are superted to participate actively and behave appropri- Days of Reflection required to attend these religious services and are expected to participate actively and behave appropri- ately.
-Occasionally, class liturgies and liturgies with pastors and students from particular parishes are celebrated.
-Sacrament of Reconciliation LaSallian Ministry Seniors are required to attend Baccalaureate Mass and Graduation exercises unless they are specifically excused by the Principal.
+Spiritual Life School Liturgies The Catholic Church affirms that a Catholic school is to teach the message of Jesus Christ, provide a model of Christian community, and prepare and encourage students to be of service to the Church and Chapel to the community at large.
+We remind ourselves of these commitments through: Daily Prayer School Liturgies The Central Catholic community periodically gathers for Mass and other forms of prayer.
+Students are required to attend these religious services and are expected to participate actively and behave appropri- Days of Reflection ately.
+Occasionally, class liturgies and liturgies with pastors and students from particular parishes are Sacrament of Reconciliation celebrated.
+LaSallian Ministry Seniors are required to attend Baccalaureate Mass and Graduation exercises unless they are specifically excused by the Principal.
 Patron Saint Chapel Mass is celebrated in the mornings beginning at 7:25 am.
 A schedule of the specific days mass will be offered is published at the start of each school year.
 Students are strongly encouraged to participate in this opportunity to begin each day with prayer.
-Daily Prayer At the beginning of each school day the entire school community offers to God prayers of praise, thanks

-At the beginning of each school day the entire school community offers to God prayers of praise, thanks and petition.
+Daily Prayer At the beginning of each school day the entire school community offers to God prayers of praise, thanks and petition.
+During this important time, students are to behave appropriately.
+In addition, teachers and petition.
 During this important time, students are to behave appropriately.
 In addition, teachers remind students at the beginning of each class that they "are in the holy presence of God."